KATJA HÄRKKI – BIO

 Katja Härkki (born in 1969, Helsinki) is a visual artist and painter who lives and works in Lahti.

-She graduated as a designer and master of arts in 1997 from the University of Art and Design Helsinki, specializing in the clothing and costume design program.
+Härkki earned her Master of Arts degree in 1997 from the University of Art and Design Helsinki, specializing in clothing and costume design.
 In 2014, she completed her studies as a visual artist at the Lahti Art Institute.
-In 2024, Härkki graduated from Turku University of Applied Sciences with a master's degree in fine arts (YAMK), focusing her thesis on the development of artistic practice: Developing artistry by utilizing an audience survey related to the exhibition.
+In 2024, she graduated from Turku University of Applied Sciences with a master's degree in fine arts (YAMK), focusing her thesis on the development of artistic practice, exploring the enhancement of artistry through an audience survey related to the exhibition.

 Härkki has held numerous solo exhibitions and participated in many group exhibitions.
 She is a member of the Finnish Painters' Union, as well as the Tampere and Lahti Artist Associations.